loggar/note/docs/eng/ielts-lesson/ielts-vocabulrary.md

 factor, reason, cause

-replica, a copy, a reconstruction, a reproduction, a imitation
+replica, a copy, a reconstruction, a reproduction, an imitation

 before, prior, pre- (prehistory, previously)